-We create everything in the mind.
-It is a garden where life grows, but most people don’t grow the life they want.
+We create and experience everything in our minds.
+It is a garden where life grows, but most people don’t produce the life they want.
 Learn how to fix the soil and plant seeds that yield what you want.

 The Mind Is a Garden

 Our thoughts are the seeds we are planting in our garden.
 You can’t plant just any random seeds and then expect to get a specific harvest.
-You need to plant the specific kinds of seeds that will grow the plants you want.
-Like any garden, you can’t plant seeds and forget to tend them.
+You’ll need to plant the specific kinds of seeds that will grow the plants you want.

-Another important point is the ground.
+Another critical point is the ground.
 You can’t plant good seeds in poor soil and expect them to grow.
 The subconscious is where our intention lives.
-You will need the right tools to get out the rocks and weeds that are contaminating the soil of your mind.
+You will need the right tools to get out the rocks and weeds contaminating the soil of your mind.

 Your “self-talk” is a good barometer of the trajectory of your thought life.
 Your thought life reflects the quality of your intention.
-We are thinking constantly, so this means your self-talk already has direction and momentum.
+We are continually thinking, so this means your self-talk already has direction and momentum.
 Treat your mind like a garden.
-Make sure your creative thought energy is reinforcing the fruit you want it to produce.
+Ensure your creative thought energy is reinforcing the fruit you want it to produce.

 Learn to be aware of your self-talk.
 Monitoring and correcting your self-talk is critical.
 If you aren’t tending your self-talk, then you’ll be growing things you may not want.
 It takes time and patience to tend the garden of your creative thinking.
 Like any wonderful gardener, you’ll need both patience and self-awareness.
-Expanding your awareness is one of the important keys to growing the power of your intention.
+Expanding your awareness is one of the critical keys to growing your intention’s power.
 Positive emotions can ramp up the intensity and velocity of our intention.

-Unfortunately, if the soil is full of weeds, all your good seeds won’t be able to grow.
+Unfortunately, if the soil is full of weeds, all your good seeds won’t grow.
 Positive affirmations alone won’t change the trajectory of your thoughts and intention.
 You cannot plant bad seeds and good ones and expect a positive result.
-Your negative thoughts are like weeds in the garden, they will overtake the good seeds.
+Your negative beliefs are like weeds in the garden, and they will overtake the good seeds.
 Your mind is a garden that is very fragile.

-So, if this the case, you can use affirmations constantly but fail to get a good harvest.
-Because the ground is full of rocks and weeds.
-If you have a history of negative self-talk, you must fix this first.
+If this the case, you can use affirmations but fail to get a good harvest.
+Negative self-talk is like rocks and weeds.
+So, if you have a history of negative self-talk, you’ll need to fix it first.
 Get rid of the weeds before planting the seeds of affirmations.

 You can solve this problem.
 You can treat the soil.
-You must dig down below the conscious level of thought.
-Continuing with our analogy of the garden, you must get to the root causes.
+So, you’ll need to dig down below the conscious level of thought.
+Continuing with our garden analogy, you must get to the root causes.
 You must repair the source of your negative self-talk, emotions, and behaviors.

 The events around your negative self-talk are the weeds and rocks in your garden.
-This is the stuff buried in the ground that’s preventing your ability to grow good plants.
-This inner work isn’t rainbows and unicorns territory.
+It’s the stuff buried in the ground that’s preventing your ability to grow good plants.
+This inner work isn’t rainbows and unicorns’ territory.
 It’s hard stuff, but you can do it.
 Your life is worth it.
-Remember, the mind is a garden you must tend it properly.
+Remember, the mind is a garden; you must tend it properly.
 Start with repairing the soil.

 Repairing the Soil of Self-talk

 Are you ready to do some mental and spiritual gardening?
 There are several tools useful for this purpose.
 We highly recommend that you don’t go it alone.
 You may walk your path, but you don’t have to tackle the obstacles alone.
-This is a brave adventure.
+This is a brave adventure and serious inner work.
 You aren’t alone in this quest.
 Joseph Campbell calls this the Hero’s Journey.
 There are two basic approaches:

 - analytical tools leverage the power of the logical mind